MarkRoss470/cuckoo-lang/kernel/tests/readme.md

 should contain the error message which the kernel is expected to produce.

 Due to the way the tests are collated, the `kernel` crate must be recompiled after adding a new test file for it to be run.
-If the output file contains 'REPLACE', the test will overwrite it with the actual error message
+If the output file contains 'REPLACE', the test will overwrite it with the actual error message.

 # TODOs
 * Check deduced types for applications and lambdas
 * Check defeq on terms
-* Check namespacing (collisions etc.)
 * Check axioms